Beliefs are not worth much unless they are translated into actions.

-We will seek to live out healthy relationships with heartfelt intensity especially when we don't agree.
+We will seek to live out healthy relationships with heartfelt intensity particularly when we don't agree.

 John 13:34-35, 15:12, 17:20-21, 1John 4:7-8, 20-21, Romans 12:9-21

 Leadership - Nothing great happens without great leadership.
 Critics and cynics don’t change the world, leaders do; because leaders take responsibility for their impact on others.
 We acknowledge and accept our individual invitations to lead right where we are.
 Regardless of title or the reach of our role, we choose to engage our Sphere with intentional Christ-qualities (Government, Family, Religion, Science & Technology, Art & Entertainment, Business, Media, and Education).

 We will take ‘bet the farm’ risks to empower and develop leaders who change the world.